swiftlang/swift/docs/CToSwiftNameTranslation.md

 # Name Translation from C to Swift

 This document gives a high-level description of how C and Objective-C declarations are translated to Swift, with particular focus on how names are adjusted.
 It is not attempting to be a *complete* description of everything the compiler does except with regards to how *names* are transformed; even there, some special cases that only apply to Apple's SDKs have been omitted.
+The example code shown is for illustrative purposes and does not always include all parts of an imported API's interface.

 ## Word boundaries